jd479/Sea-No-Evil/README.md

 ## Implementation Timeline

-__Day 1__: Install Easel.js and have all necessary packages downloaded and ready to use.
+__Day 1__: Install all necessary packages downloaded and ready to use.
 Have the basic outline ready for the two script files.
 Have `webpack` running and saving successfully.

 Goals:
-  0. Render fish models and background after learning Easel.js.
+  0. Render fish models and background after learning Canvas.

 __Day 2__: Implement logic for reading keydown inputs from the user to move the user fish.
 Implement logic for "AI" fish (just horizontally).